Aviah/one-click-django-server/README.md

 ###VPS
 Everything was tested on a Linode Ubuntu 14.04 LTS, however, any other Ubuntu VPS should work.
 For me Linode is great, $10 a month give you a decent VPS with full management dashboard and excellent support.

-If you decide to use Linode and wish to support the this work, please consider to sign-up with my affiliate link.
+If you decide to use Linode and wish to support the this project, please consider to sign-up with my affiliate link.

 Support this project with my affiliate link|
 -------------------------------------------|